wp-plugins/gwolle-gb/readme.txt

 = How do I enable or disable avatars? =

-Gwolle-GB uses the default WordPress setting, under Settings / Comments.
+Gwolle-GB uses the default WordPress setting, under Settings / Discussion.

 = What capabilities are needed? =